Who's 'Smart' And Who's 'Dumb' Ahead Of OPEC?

 I will give you the short version by way of a quick introduction.

 Basically, this is far simpler than anyone wants to admit.
-The bottom line is that OPEC is out to find a kind of Goldilocks price point that's just high enough to ensure GCC economies don't tank, but just low enough to prevent a sustainable bonanza for US shale.
+The bottom line is that OPEC is out to find a kind of Goldilocks price point that's just high enough to ensure GCC economies don't tank but just low enough to prevent a sustainable bonanza for US shale.

-Finding that sweet spot was bound to take some time and then figuring out exactly the right mix of production cuts and (sometimes contradictory) jawboning to actually move prices into that sweet spot was bound to take even longer.
+Finding that sweet spot was bound to take some time, and then figuring out exactly the right mix of production cuts and (sometimes contradictory) jawboning to actually move prices into that sweet spot was bound to take even longer.

-So what you got was OPEC doing something dramatic (see last year's production cuts) to move prices materially and then the US response controlling the range-bound action in the interim period between the initial OPEC action and some future OPEC decision to be made once the cartel had a chance to assess the fallout from their original move.
+So, what you got was OPEC doing something dramatic (see last year's production cuts) to move prices materially and then the US response controlling the range-bound action in the interim period between the initial OPEC action and some future OPEC decision to be made once the cartel had a chance to assess the fallout from its original move.

-And that's exactly what you've seen over the past six months.
+And, that's exactly what you've seen over the past six months.
 On May 25, we're almost sure to get an extension of the production cuts because, well, because again, it's going to take some time for the cartel (plus Russia) to engineer the exact range they want prices to trade in.

 This whole "OPEC is shocked at the scope of the US shale response" meme is patently absurd.
 It's as if people think that somehow OPEC knows nothing about how oil prices work and was completely blindsided by the US ramp up.
 Does anyone seriously think the folks in Riyadh woke up one day in March and said something like "my God, I can't believe US operators ramped up production when we drove prices higher!"
-Obviously that's ridiculous.
+Obviously, that's ridiculous.

 In the same vein, the punditry's take on the latest OPEC monthly report was silly.
 Here's the table that everyone was talking about last week:

-Does anyone really think it's a coincidence that the cartel "just happened" to raise their estimates for rival supply growth by 64% less than two weeks before a meeting at which they'll be looking for an excuse to extend the production cuts?
+Does anyone really think it's a coincidence that the cartel "just happened" to raise its estimates for rival supply growth by 64% less than two weeks before a meeting at which it will be looking for an excuse to extend the production cuts?

-Clearly, they waited until the last possible minute to determine what they wanted to do on May 25 and then once they decided, they went out and hiked their estimates for rival supply to give themselves an excuse.
-And yet every commentator I saw was pushing this line: "OPEC suddenly realizes rival supply is set to far outstrip their previous estimates."
+Clearly, it waited until the last possible minute to determine what it wanted to do on May 25 and then once it decided, it went out and hiked its estimates for rival supply to give itself an excuse.
+And yet, every commentator I saw was pushing this line: "OPEC suddenly realizes rival supply is set to far outstrip their previous estimates."
 I mean how silly is that, right?
 Anyway, you can read the full breakdown of that report here.

 That's what counts as a "quick" introduction in Heisenberg's world.